-For 10 countries, in descending order, Russia's military expenditure share of GDP is the highest.
-It is about 4.5%.
-Russia is one of the countries which spend the highest amount of money on the military.
-The second one is the U.S.A.
-China is 5th ranked even though its military expenditure is second highest.
-Japan spends the smallest percentage on the military.
-It is about 1%.
-India is third.
-The figure is about 2.5%.
-In the next chart, we will see how the military expenditure share of GDP has been changed for each country from 2008 to 2017 and answer the question about the U.S and China, which we ask in the previous bubble chart.
+For the top 10 countries, in descending order, Russia’s military expenditure share of GDP is the highest at about 4.5%.
+Russia is one of the countries that spend the most on the military.
+The second one is the US.
+China is ranked fifth even though its military expenditure is second highest.
+Japan spends the smallest percentage on the military at about 1%.
+India is third at about 2.5%.
+The next chart shows how the military expenditure share of GDP has changed for each country from 2008 to 2017 and answers the question about the US and China asked in the previous chart.

-The 10 Countries in Military Expenditure (% of GDP)
+Military Expenditure (% of GDP) of 10 Countries

-from 2008 to 2017
+From 2008 to 2017

-The percentage of Japan has fluctuated from 2008 to 2017 slightly.
-In the case of Canada, the figure increased until 2009.
-This symptom occurred in many countries.
-The value of Canada had decreased from 2009 to 2014.
-Similarly, in most of the countries, the values have decreased.
-For example, the percentage in the U.S.A has been decreased from 2010.
-Russia decreased between 2016 and 2017.
-Russia is only a country that spends more than 4 % of GDP on the military in 2017.
+The percentage of Japan fluctuated slightly from 2008 to 2017.
+In the case of Canada, the figure increased until 2009, a trend that occurred in many countries.
+The value of Canada decreased from 2009 to 2014.
+Similarly, in most of the countries, the values decreased.
+For example, the percentage in the US decreased from 2010.
+That of Russia decreased between 2016 and 2017.
+Russia was the only country that spent more than 4 % of its GDP on the military in 2017.

-Now let's look at China and the U.S. Can someone say two countries have been competing on strengthening military power, based on this line chart?
-Even though in many international political issues, they have been against each other, the U.S has decreased the percentage of GDP for the military budget.
-In the case of China, the percentage has been maintained during the recent 10 years Russia has increased the percentage from 2011 to 2016.
-Until now, we saw various charts such as pie charts, bubble charts, proportional maps, bar charts, and line charts on Military expenditure data, in order to look at the problem from multiple angles.
-In the next section, we will see the MIDs, wars, and trade data sets, which can give us information about how world peace is going and which relationship can be seen between the number of countries at wars and the total trade amount.
+Now let's look at China and the US and whether it can be said that the two countries have been competing for military power based on this chart.
+Even though they have been against each other on many international political issues, the US has decreased its military budget’s percentage of GDP.
+In the case of China, the percentage has been maintained during the last 10 years.
+Russia increased the percentage from 2011 to 2016.

+Thus far, various charts such as pie charts, bubble charts, proportional maps, bar charts, and line charts on military expenditure data have been presented in order to look at the problem from multiple angles.
+The next section examines the MIDs, wars, and trade datasets and offers information about the status of world peace and the relationship between the number of countries at war and the total trade amount.

-2. MIDs, Wars, And International trade
+2. MIDs, Wars, and International Trade

-Militarized Interstate Disputes (MIDs), wars, and international trade has been a major problem in international relation.
+MIDs, wars, and international trade have been major problems in international relations.
 Many researchers have conducted research on how to deter war to maintain peace.
-I had a question about the number of countries in wars that have increased or decreased.
-Liberalist in international relations has insisted International trade is the key factor to deter to outbreak wars.
-Based on data sets on MIDs and Wars, we first show how the number of MIDs, the number of countries at wars and the number of countries in the trade have changed.
+This paper questioned whether the number of countries at war has increased or decreased.
+Liberalists in international relations have insisted that international trade is the key factor to deter wars.
+Based on datasets on MIDs and wars, we first show how the numbers of MIDs, countries at war, and countries in trade have changed.

-In the next map, the purpose of providing location information and countries is not to give readers the history of each conflict, such as who was attacker and defender and who won, etc. (If you want to read this information, please use this UCDP link.)
-The purpose is to give the user an entire trend of MIDs, and how many countries take part in wars by year.
-By using this information, the reader can understand whether the number of MIDs have increased, decreased, or fluctuated in each year, and whether the number of countries participating in wars have increased, decreased, or fluctuated in each year.
+In the next map, the purpose of providing location information and countries is not to give readers the history of each conflict, such as who was the attacker, defender, victor, etc. (to read this information, please use this UCDP link).
+The purpose is to give the user the overall trend of MIDs and the number of countries that take part in wars by year.
+By using this information, the reader can understand whether the number of MIDs has increased, decreased, or fluctuated in each year and whether the number of countries participating in wars has increased, decreased, or fluctuated in each year.
 Let's see the map in the next section.

-The Militarized Interstate Disputes
+MIDs